Q. Are you open every day?

 Q. Can I volunteer at Growing Well?

 A. People recovering from mental health issues are very welcome to get involved in any and all aspects of Growing Well, from working in the office to planting seeds.
-Phone Beren, the volunteer coordinator, on 015395 61777 for a friendly introduction.
+Please phone 015395 61777 or see www.growingwell.co.uk.

 Q. Is there disabled parking?